Welcome to the CrossClave community! We're very excited that you've joined us and hope you'll have a great experience using CrossClave.

 As noted on the screen, SpiderOak cannot retrieve your Recovery Phrase if you forget it.
 It is essential that you record your Recovery Phrase somewhere safe so you can retrieve it in the future if needed.
 You can highlight the text of the Recovery Phrase and use a keyboard shortcut to copy, or simply click the Copy button.
 After recording the Recovery Phrase, click the Continue button.

-On the next screen please paste in your Recovery Phrase.
+On the next screen please double check that you definitely have your Recovery Phrase saved somewhere.
 This is a final check to make sure you have the Recovery Phrase correctly recorded.
-After pasting in the Recovery Phrase, click Sign Up.
+After checking the Recovery Phrase again, click 'Yes, I saved it'.

 Now it's time to create a team.
 Teams are the basic unit of users in CrossClave.
 Within a team, users collaborate in Spaces to work on files or chat.
 Members of a team can see other members of a team, and can create spaces and add other team members to the space.